magic-ike/leanfolio/README.md

 # Spotfolio

 A portfolio template built with Next.js that uses the Spotify API to let you optionally showcase your music preferences.
-This repo is forked from the Cleanfolio repo which you can find [here](https://github.com/rajshekhar26/cleanfolio).
+This repo was forked from the Cleanfolio repo which you can find [here](https://github.com/rajshekhar26/cleanfolio).

 ## Differences between this project and Cleanfolio

 - This project uses the [Next.js](https://nextjs.org/) framework which lets you take advantage of Next.js [API Routes](https://nextjs.org/docs/api-routes/introduction) among other features.
 API Routes allow you to build both the site's front-end and its API with the same framework and deploy them to the same environment ([Vercel](https://vercel.com)).

-- Integration with the [Spotify API](https://developer.spotify.com/documentation/web-api/) to let you **optionally** showcase the song you're currently listening to and/or your top 3 tracks
+- Integration with the [Spotify API](https://developer.spotify.com/documentation/web-api/) to let you **optionally** showcase the song you're currently listening to and/or your top tracks

 - Improved README documentation